-We are early in our development efforts and heavily dependent on the success of our sole product candidate, IMR-687.
+We are heavily dependent on the success of our sole product candidate, IMR-687.
 If we are unable to successfully complete clinical development, obtain regulatory approval for, or commercialize IMR-687, or experience delays in doing so, our business will be materially harmed.

 To date, we have invested a majority of our efforts and financial resources in the preclinical and clinical development of IMR-687.
 Our future success is heavily dependent on our ability to successfully develop, obtain regulatory approval for and commercialize IMR-687.
-IMR-687 is currently our only product candidate and we are testing it in a Phase 2a clinical trial in SCD and we plan to test it in a Phase 2b clinical trial in SCD and a Phase 2b clinical trial in β -thalassemia.
-It may be a significant time before IMR-687 can advance into a pivotal trial, if at all.
+IMR-687 is currently our only product candidate and we are currently testing it as part of our Ardent and Forte Phase 2b clinical trials in SCD and $\beta$ -thalassemia and our OLE clinical trial in SCD.
 We cannot be certain that IMR-687 will be successful in clinical trials or receive regulatory approval.